CRCC offers a wide variety of accommodations to those individuals with a documented disability.

 Problems such as test anxiety, English as a second language (in and of itself), slow reading without an identified underlying cognitive deficit, or failure to achieve a desired outcome on a test are not learning disabilities and are not covered under the ADA.
 Pregnancy in and of itself is not considered a disability although pregnancy-related impairments may be covered under the ADA.

-Applicants are ONLY permitted to leave the test center facility during the 60-minute scheduled break, which occurs between the two sections of the examination.
+Scheduled Break: Applicants are ONLY permitted to leave the test center facility during the 60-minute scheduled break, which occurs between the two sections of the examination.
+Once the first section is completed (locked), applicants will be unable to access the first section of the exam.
+Your exam screen will state the time remaining for break.
 Applicants may choose to use all or part of the 60-minute scheduled break.
 Applicants may take unscheduled breaks as needed to attend to personal health and care issues, including restroom breaks.
 However, the time allotted for the examination will not increase and the examination timer will not stop during unscheduled breaks.
 Any violation of the policy will be reported to CRCC for further investigation.

 Any applicant who is denied accommodations may appeal this decision by submitting the following materials to CRCC: